 Secondly, it looks like somebody used a 12 VDC cigarette lighter plug as an insulating device.
 Wow, did they get lucky.
 This could have started a fire.

 As to exactly why it was there in the first place, I cannot rightly say.

 A south Florida man was electrocuted when the antenna he was putting up struck a power line.
-Police say 42 year old Jean Adelphonse was working in the dark Monday night when part of an antenna to be used for an unlicensed radio station collapsed and struck a power line.
-The Fort Lauderdale Sun Sentinel reported that he was working on the roof of an office building where his other businesses were located.
+Police say 42-year-old Jean Adelphonse was working in the dark Monday night when part of an antenna to be used for an unlicensed radio station collapsed and struck a power line.
+The Fort Lauderdale Sun-Sentinelreported that he was working on the roof of an office building where his other businesses were located.

 That is rather unfortunate and completely preventable.
 The first red flag here is working in the dark.
 The second would be working alone.
-Safety is always paramount; whether it is working on a transmitter, putting up an antenna, working on a ladder, environmental conditions such as heat, weather, etc. In my younger days, I had gotten away with a few careless moments mainly due to blind luck.
+Safety is always paramount; whether it is working on a transmitter, putting up an antenna, working on a ladder, or environmental conditions such as heat, weather, etc. In my younger days, I had gotten away with a few careless moments mainly due to blind luck.
 I cringe thinking about it today.
-Nothing in radio is worth killing yourself or anyone else over.
+Nothing on the radio is worth killing yourself or anyone else over.

 This type of thing used to happen more often when almost every house had an outside TV antenna.

 I found that question while perusing my search engine statistics today.
 The short answer in theory is yes.
 If you are a copper thief, it will most likely look like this: